 Transforming Transportation, Maintenance and Driver Safety

 All of these emergent technologies are ready to transform transportation, maintenance and driver safety.
-Solutions like Fathym’s surface weather forecast provide the relevant information needed to support the driver’s changing decisions as the weather becomes impactful.
+Solutions like The Fathym Forecaster provides the relevant information needed to support the driver’s changing decisions as the weather becomes impactful.
 Information about slick roads, low visibility, high crosswinds, lightning, floods and tornadoes is available now and can be integrated into connected vehicles.

 Fathym offers a statistically-based, machine learning road weather forecast that is dynamically-generated, globally-scaled, and enables sub-kilometer forecasts, alerts and weather risk variables.
 Route and geographic point forecasts are available via API.